Raspberry Pi as PXE, TFTP, DHCP and NFS server

 The first partition is a very small FAT partition from which the board boots.
 I copied the contents of the VAT-partiion of a 'normal' Raspberry Pi boot image into it.

 The second partion is about 485 MB, from which about 348 MB is in use for the root filesystem of the Raspberry it self, the Raspbian distribution.

 The third partion is an ext4 partition (without journal) that contains the NFS shares.

-Debian systems require some thinkering before the can run from a readony filesystem.
+Debian systems require some tinkering before the can run from a readony filesystem.

-As the Rapsberry Pi only requires 5 Watts this is a very low power solution.
+As the Raspberry Pi only requires 5 Watts this is a very low power solution.